Updated: May 6, 2024

-Our payroll calculator can figure out all of the federal and West Virginia state payroll taxes for you and your employees.
+The West Virginia payroll calculator at the top of this page was built with employers in mind.
 All you have to do is input wage and W-4 information for each employee into the calculator, and it will do the rest of the work for you.
+If you have many hourly works, you may find our West Virginia paycheck calculator to be worth a look, too.

 Federal payroll taxes for West Virginia employers